ikuamike/100_Days_Of_Code/log.md

 **Thoughts:** It was interesting playing around with the webserver, but realized it is capable of what I want achieve.
 Still looking for a better way to run a webserver that can serve good web pages.

 **Link to work:** N/A

+### Day 7: February 8, 2018

+**Today's Progress**: Decided to tryout mqtt with micropython

+**Thoughts:** After some frustration I finally came around to understand mqtt and how it is implemented on micropython.
+I decided to try and control an led using google assistant, ifttt and adafruit mqtt broker.
+It was certainly successful!!
+I will definitely have a write up soon.

+**Link to work:** N/A